 Is This Really a Free Walking Tour Amsterdam?

 Yes!
 And we think it is the best free walking tour in Amsterdam!
-Featuring top Amsterdam sights, our route is easy to follow and includes walking directions, a map and links to Google Maps.
-For each Amsterdam sight, we include a snippet of information and sometimes a link to more information.
+Featuring top Amsterdam sights, our route is easy to follow and includes walking directions and maps.
+For each stop, we include a snippet of information and sometimes a link to more information.

 How Long Does Our Amsterdam Walking Tour Take?

-This Free Amsterdam Walking Tour is Self-Guided – so how long it takes to complete depends on your pace, interest and number of extra stops.
-Visitors who follow our Amsterdam tour as it is written should allow at least 2 hours to complete the loop.
+This Free Amsterdam Walking Tour is Self-Guided – so how long it takes totally depends on you!
+Those who follow our Amsterdam tour as it is written should allow at least 2 hours to complete the loop.

-That said, visitors who have a full day in Amsterdam can use our If You Have Time tips to fill the entire day with Amsterdam Old Town sightseeing.
+Still, visitors who have a full day in Amsterdam can use our If You Have Time tips to fill their tour with Amsterdam Old Town sightseeing.

 Pro Tip: If entering all of the suggested museums in this self-guided Amsterdam city walk, a City Card will save you money!